 - The magic of keystone habits and habit stacking

 Did you know there is actually a science to making meditation a lasting habit?
 A lot of people struggle to be consistent with meditation.
 And that’s understandable, because meditation can be challenging.
 But we can actually make it easier on ourselves.
 One way to do that is to learn the science of habit formation.

-It’s New Years.
-The resolutionaries are on the march.
-You’re armed with new goals and visions for 2015.
-For example, it’s a fabulous moment to start a new meditation practice.
-But have you thought about how you’re going to make it stick?
+At the beginning of every new year, the resolutionaries are on the march armed with new goals and visions.
+It’s a fabulous moment to start a new meditation practice.
+But have you thought about how to make resolutions stick?
 How can you create the habits that are going to help you thrive and become a better you?
 Where is the space—internal and external—going to come from to include a new meditation habit in your routine?
 Especially something like a meditation practice…

 Old habits are hard to break.
 New ones, like meditation, are equally hard to create.
 Especially when they go against old habits.
 Think about it for a second.
 To break old habits and create new ones requires a double dose of motivation and self-discipline.